 Following on from the above, a closer analysis of the grade boundaries reveals some interesting things.
 Again, we take the premise that the grades were fixed and therefore lower grade boundaries essentially mean a harder set of papers.

-If we look at the chart below we can see that the percentage of marks required for a Grade 7+, 4+ and 1+ were broadly similar across Edexcel and OCR.
-However, the AQA grade boundaries for both grades 4+ and 7+ are significantly lower.
+If we look at the charts below we can see that the percentage of marks required for a Grade 7+, 4+ and 1+ were broadly similar across Edexcel and OCR.
+However, the AQA grade boundaries for both grades 4+ and 7+ are significantly lower in both 2018 and 2019.
 At grade 7 the difference is 15% and at grade 4 it is around 10%.
-This would suggest that pupils found the AQA papers noticeably harder/less accessible than pupils taking the other boards.
+This would suggest that pupils found the AQA papers noticeably harder/less accessible than pupils taking the other boards despite the additional time offered by AQA in an exam revision for the 2019 series.

 5) Should I change exam boards?